Canada wildfire moves into Saskatchewan, but little risk to mines, farms

 One of the nearest Saskatchewan communities to the fire is impoverished La Loche, population 2,600, but it is partly protected by a nearby lake.

-The province's uranium mines and mills, operated by Cameco Corp and Areva SA, are more than 200 kilometers (124 miles) from the boundary with Alberta, said Gary Delaney, Saskatchewan's chief geologist.
+The province's uranium mines and mills, operated by Cameco Corp and Areva SA, are more than 200 kilometres (124 miles) from the boundary with Alberta, said Gary Delaney, Saskatchewan's chief geologist.

 Exploration uranium projects in the southwest part of the Athabasca basin owned by Nexgen Energy Ltd and Fission Uranium Corp are closer to the blaze.